-Deprived of stage time, audiences, and tours, musicians have had particularly a rough time during the pandemic.
+Deprived of stage time, audiences, and tours, musicians had particularly a rough time during the pandemic.
 This holds true even for super-famous Grammy-winning, Rock and Roll Hall of Fame inductees like David Crosby, who laments that losing any of the few precious years of touring he has left.
 “I don’t want to be sitting at home, man,” the rock star revealed in a phone-call interview with Rolling Stone from his California home.
 “I’m 78.
 I only got a few years left.
 You know that.
 I don’t want to spend them sitting on my butt.
 I got a lot of music in me still.”

 And that’s impressive, considering the American songwriter has already contributed more than his fair share of music to the world.
 Before the pandemic interrupted him, the songwriter led a pretty incredible 78 years of music-making, touring, and generally being a rock-and-roller.
 Back in his heyday, he played the three most important festivals of the ’60s, if not all time: Monterey, Woodstock, and Altamont.